 To better understand the tribal factor, a few examples from social life can help us:

 So, we can say that the users who experience the brands with the digital assets owned by the brands are the tribes of the brands.
-If a brand can make consumers feel privileged, if the brand can create its own communication language, if the distinction between those who prefer the brand and those who do not prefer the brand is sharp, if consumers who prefer the brand can communicate with each other faster, that brand has built both the consumer experience and marketing strategies with the right methods. and it’s implemented.
+If a brand can make consumers feel privileged and create its own communication language, if the distinction between those who prefer the brand and those who do not prefer the brand is sharp and if consumers who prefer the brand can communicate with each other faster that means that brand built both the consumer experience and marketing strategies with the right methods and implemented.

 How the Tribe Factor Works?